The New “Yelp!” Law

-As a California attorney and even as a layperson, I know that the Golden State sets the trend when it comes to regulations and many other states, or even the feds will soon follow in lockstep.
+As a California attorney and even as a layperson, I know that the Golden State sets the trend.
+After all, when it comes to draconian regulations, many other states, or even the feds will soon follow in lockstep.
 Despite federal laws making it easy to defame people online, California has said: “hold on a minute.”
-A little background is in order here.
-We all know the influence and prevalence of social media in our modern lives.
-People who use internet a lot, are even more influenced by what is posted on social media on a daily basis.
-Internet is affecting directly on our lifestyles, buying patterns, fashion choices etc.

 How Powerful Have Online Reviews Become?